-2.Identify, formulate, research literature and analyze complex Information Technology problems in Software Engineering, Data Mining, Mobility Engineering, Analytic Computing, Network Management and security, reaching substantiated conclusions using first principles of mathematics, natural sciences and engineering sciences.
+2.Problem analysis: Identify, formulate, review research literature, and analyze complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.

-3.Design solutions for complex Information Management and Security, Networking and web System problems and design systems, components or processes that meet specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.
+3.Design/development of solutions: Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.

-5.Create, select and apply appropriate techniques, resources, and modern engineering and IT tools, including prediction and modelling, to complex engineering problems in Emerging technologies, Networking and web Systems with an understanding of the limitations.
+5.Modern tool usage: Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations.

-6.Apply reasoning informed by contextual knowledge to assess societal, health, safety, legal and cultural issues and the consequent responsibilities relevant to professional engineering practice in Healthcare and Banking and solutions to complex engineering problems in Networking and Web Systems and Emerging Technologies .
+6.The engineer and society: Apply reasoning informed by the contextual knowledge to assess societal, health, safety, legal and cultural issues and the consequent responsibilities relevant to the professional engineering practice.

-8.Apply ethical principles and commit to professional ethics and responsibilities and norms of Computer Ethics in engineering practice.
+8.Ethics: Apply ethical principles and commit to professional ethics and responsibilities and norms of the engineering practice.

-9.Function effectively as an individual, and as a member or leader in diverse teams and in multi-disciplinary settings.
+9.Individual and team work: Function effectively as an individual, and as a member or leader in diverse teams, and in multidisciplinary settings.

-10.Communicate effectively on complex engineering activities with the engineering community and with society at large, such as being able to comprehend and write effective reports and design documentation, make effective presentations, and give and receive clear instructions.
+10.Communication: Communicate effectively on complex engineering activities with the engineering community and with society at large, such as, being able to comprehend and write effective reports and design documentation, make effective presentations, and give and receive clear instructions.

-11.Demonstrate knowledge and understanding of engineering management principles and economic decision making and apply these to one’s own work, as a member and leader in a team, to manage projects and in multidisciplinary environments.
+11.Project management and finance: Demonstrate knowledge and understanding of the engineering and management principles and apply these to one’s own work, as a member and leader in a team, to manage projects and in multidisciplinary environments.

-12.Recognize the need for, and have the preparation and ability to engage in independent and lifelong learning in the broadest context of technological change
+12.Life-long learning: Recognize the need for, and have the preparation and ability to engage in independent and life-long learning in the broadest context of technological change.